mcmahonmc/mcmahonmc.github.io/_projects/fiverr-teens.md

 ## Parent Interviews

-Through UserZoom (now [UserTesting](https://www.usertesting.com/platform/userzoom)), I interviewed 8 parents of teens 13-17 about how they navigate online social and business transactions with their teen.
-Only one parent had zero prior freelancing experience.
-We also performed a sorting activity to clarify default teen account permissions.
+Through UserZoom (now [UserTesting](https://www.usertesting.com/platform/userzoom)), I interviewed 8 parents of teens 13-17.
+During the interview, parents:

+* Discussed how they navigate online social and business transactions with their teen.
+* Responded to a mock email notifying them of their teen's account creation.
+* Performed a sorting activity to evaluate and prioritize different types of parent permissions.

 I used [Reduct](https://reduct.video/product/edit-video) to review, tag, and code interview transcripts before affinity mapping by theme.
 I pulled key themes into highlight reels to help stakeholders connect more directly with user voices, then included these reels in the final share-out deck.